fergbrain/countdown-timer/readme.txt

  * Ability to select any combination of years, days, hours, minutes, and seconds to display
  * Internationalization support
  * Default settings automatically set on activation
- * More accurate countdown mechanism (you wouldn’t think counting could be so hard)
+ * More accurate countdown mechanism (you wouldn't think counting could be so hard)
  * Numerous bug fixes
  * Reorganized management page